jfstgermain/lib-gulp-bootstrap/README.md

 6. `gulp dev`: runs the linter and transpiles sources uppon changes and restarts the application for which the execution entry point is configured under `main` in the `package.json`

    `bunyan` [options](https://github.com/trentm/node-bunyan#cli-usage) can also be passed in eg: `gulp dev -l warn -c 'this.service_name == "service_vmtl"'`
+7. `gulp build:<sub-task>`: useful tasks for tagging versions of a module. see external module [documentation](https://github.com/indexiatech/gulp-release-flows)

 (Gulp Recipies)[https://github.com/gulpjs/gulp/tree/master/docs/recipes]